ManevilleF/bevy_tickles/README.md

 Particle systems plugin for [bevy](https://bevyengine.org)

-> This is a work in progress with many missing features, it is not suitable for production
+> This is a work in progress with many missing features and bugs, it is not suitable for production

 <!-- cargo-sync-readme end -->